House of Representatives of the Philippines

-Aside from needing its agreement to every bill in order to be sent for the president's signature to become law, the House of Representatives has power to impeach certain officials and all franchise and money bills must originate from the lower house.
+Aside from needing its agreement to every bill before it is sent to the president for signature to become law, the House of Representatives has the power to impeach certain officials and all franchise and money bills must originate from the lower house.

-The House of Representatives is headed by the speaker (ispiker).
-The position is currently held by Rep. Martin Romualdez.
-The speaker of the House is the third in the presidential line of succession, after the vice and senate presidents.
+The House of Representatives is headed by the House speaker (ispiker).
+The position is currently held by Bojie Dy.
+The speaker of the House is third in the Philippine presidential line of succession, after the vice president and the Senate president.
 The official headquarters of the House of Representatives is at the Batasang Pambansa (literally "national legislature") located in Batasan Hills, Quezon City.
-The building is often simply called Batasan and the word has also become a metonym to refer to the House of Representatives.
+The building is often simply called Batasan, and the word has also become a metonym to refer to the House of Representatives.

 History

+Malolos Congress

+The Philippine legislative system began in a unicameral form of government in 1898 when then President Emilio Aguinaldo established the Malolos Congress of the short-lived First Philippine Republic from 1898 to 1901.
+The Congress’ notable achievement was the ratification of Philippine Independence when it was declared on June 12, 1898, in Kawit, Cavite.

+The Malolos Congress’ convened at the Barasoain Church during the subsequent inauguration of Emilio Aguinaldo and the Malolos Constitution in 1898.
+A year prior to the establishment of the republic, the Congress approved the motion to declare war on the United States, thus beginning the Philippine-American War which lasted from 1899 to 1901.
+The Malolos Congress was dissolved on April 1, 1901, following Aguinaldo's declaration of allegiance to the United States when he was captured.